zilishen/documentation/content/nginx/deployment-guides/load-balance-third-party/apache-tomcat.md

 <span id="about-nginx"></span>
 ## About NGINX Open Source and NGINX Plus

-[NGINX Open Source](https://nginx.org/en) is an open source web server and reverse proxy that has grown in popularity in recent years because of its scalability, outstanding performance, and small footprint. <span style="white-space: nowrap;">NGINX Open Source</span> was first created to solve the C10K problem (serving 10,000 simultaneous connections on a single web server). <span style="white-space: nowrap;">NGINX Open Source's</span> features and performance have made it a staple of high‑performance sites – it's [the #1 web server at the 100,000 busiest websites in the world](https://w3techs.com/technologies/cross/web_server/ranking).
+[NGINX Open Source](https://nginx.org/en) is an open source web server and reverse proxy that is known for its scalability, outstanding performance, and small footprint. <span style="white-space: nowrap;">NGINX Open Source</span> was first created to solve the C10K problem (serving 10,000 simultaneous connections on a single web server). <span style="white-space: nowrap;">NGINX Open Source's</span> features and high-speed performance has made it a staple, NGINX is used by 33.8% of all the websites whose server we know – it's [the #1 web server at the 100,000 busiest websites in the world](https://w3techs.com/technologies/cross/web_server/ranking).

 [NGINX Plus](https://www.f5.com/products/nginx/nginx-plus) is the commercially supported version of <span style="white-space: nowrap;">NGINX Open Source</span>.
-NGINX Plus is a complete application delivery platform, extending the power of <span style="white-space: nowrap;">NGINX Open Source</span> with a host of enterprise‑ready capabilities that enhance a Tomcat deployment and are instrumental to building web applications at scale:
+NGINX Plus is a complete application delivery platform, that extends the power of <span style="white-space: nowrap;">NGINX Open Source</span> with a host of enterprise‑ready capabilities, improving Tomcat deployments and supporting the development of web applications at scale:

 - [Full‑featured HTTP, TCP, and UDP load balancing](https://www.nginx.com/products/nginx/load-balancing/)
 - [Intelligent session persistence](https://www.nginx.com/products/nginx/load-balancing/#session-persistence)